ShouWenWang/Collective-oscillations/README.md

          iii) intracellular circuit + ACE diffusion to allow cell-to-cell communication, explicitly treat signal inside and outside the cell, with the diffusion speed controlled by the diffusion constant

-2) **collective oscillations**: matlab-based code for all other models and calculations in this manuscript
+2) **collective oscillations**: matlab-based code for all other models and calculations in this manuscript.
+The code has been tested successfully on Matlab R2018a.

 	a) **startup**: a script that add the files to the searching path of matlab